Request An Appointment Patient Registration Patient Registration

 At Sleep Rehab, Dr. Fedosky likes to use Thermoformed Day and Night appliances, which provide a comfortable, secure fit for every patient.
 They are also made of clear, high-quality materials, ensuring the appliances (and the relief they provide) can be trusted to last.

-Trigger-point Injections
+Trigger-Point Injections

 Pain medication or anesthesia is injected into tender facial muscles called "trigger points" to give relief.